 - The Federal Act on Gender Equality rigorously prohibits any gender-discriminatory termination;

 - Art.
 336 and art.
-336c of the Swiss Code of Obligations protect (male) employees performing Swiss compulsory military service, civil defense service or alternative civilian service against terminations for reason of their status and against any termination while performing these services (and potentially some weeks before and following the performance of these services); and
+336c of the Swiss Code of Obligations protect (male) employees performing Swiss compulsory military service, civil defense service or alternative civilian service against terminations due to their status and against any termination while performing these services (potentially also some weeks before and following the performance of these services); and

 - Art.
-336c of the Swiss Code of Obligations protects pregnant employees against terminations during their pregnancy and sixteen weeks after the birth.
+336c of the Swiss Code of Obligations protects pregnant employees against terminations during their pregnancy and sixteen weeks after delivery.

 What are the possible consequences for the employer if a worker has suffered discrimination or harassment in the context of termination of employment?

-Abusive terminations according to art.
-336 of the Swiss Code of Obligations and the Federal Act on Gender Equality generally lead to a compensation claim of the employee in an amount up to six month’s salary (art.
+Abusive terminations pursuant to art.
+336 of the Swiss Code of Obligations and the Federal Act on Gender Equality generally lead to a compensation claim of the employee in an amount up to six month’s salary (see art.
 336a of the Swiss Code of Obligations and art.
 5 of the Federal Act on Gender Equality).
-In order not to forfeit such compensation claim, the employee must adhere to some procedural requirements: The employee must submit his/her written objection to the notice before expiry of the notice period, fail to reach an agreement with the employer on the continuation of the employment and bring the compensation claim before the courts within 180 days since the end of the employment (art.
+In order not to forfeit such compensation claim, the employee must adhere to some procedural requirements: the employee must submit his/her written objection to the notice before expiry of the notice period, fail to reach an agreement with the employer on the continuation of the employment and bring the compensation claim before the courts within 180 days since the end of the employment (see art.
 336b of the Swiss Code of Obligations and art.
 9 of the Federal Act on Gender Equality).
-Only in selected cases of gender-discriminatory ‘revenge terminations’, the employee can also request a continued employment instead (art.
+Only in specific cases of gender-discriminatory 'revenge terminations', the employee can also request a continued employment instead (see art.
 10 of the Federal Act on Gender Equality).